szze/SpecFlowPlus-Resources/FAQ.md

 ### My tests are not displayed in the Test Explorer in Visual Studio 2015.
 This is an issue caused by a change in how Visual Studio handles solution-level packages.
 You can fix this issue by reinstalling the SpecFlow+ Runner NuGet packages or by adding the dependency on the `SpecRun.Runner` package to `packages.config` (`<package id="SpecRun.Runner" version="1.2.0" />`).

+### I have updated SpecFlow+ and my test are no longer running

+If you have updated SpecFlow+ with a new NuGet package, and are having issues, please check whether the previous versions have been removed completely.
+Visual Studio does not always remove previous packages when updating.
+If this happens, the wrong (earlier) version of SpecFlow+ may be used by Visual Studio which can cause version conflicts.

+1. Switch to the folder containing your solution in Windows Explorer.
+1. Open the `packages` directory.
+1. If you see directories with an older version number in the name, delete those directories until you only have 1 directory for each NuGet package.
+1. If you are using Visual Studio 2013 or earlier, remove any references to older packages in `packages.config` in your solution. **Note:** This file is not present in Visual Studio 2015.

+### I receive a message that I do not have permission to execute install.ps1 when installing SpecFlow+

+The installation executes a powershell script.
+If you do not have permission to execute this script on the machine, the installation will fail.
+If you do not have the necessary privileges, try entering the following command in the NuGet console:
+`PM> Set-ExecutionPolicy RemoteSigned`

+Once the command has executed, restart the installation process.